Is good vision = "20/20"???

-WHAT ARE THE 3 PILLARS??
+WHAT ARE THOSE 3 PILLARS?

 The only eye test most children have is a brief screening at school which only checks their distance vision using the eye chart.
 Each year thousands of children suffer from undetected vision problems that can make school and life difficult.
 Many are misdiagnosed as having a learning disability or ADD.
 In addition, children with crossed eyes and lazy eyes face especially demanding challenges.
 Children with poor visual skills may struggle to read, have short attentions, perform poorly in sports, develop low self-esteem, and have doors closed to many future careers because of poor visual skills.